Tuning PostgreSQL to reduce SSD wearout

 3. When your tables are comparable by size with the amount of free memory

-The only effective way to reduce disk writes is to allow data to stuck in memory buffers for a long time.
+The only effective way to reduce disk writes is to allow data to stuck in memory buffers for a longer time.
 This wouldn't work if you have too much of data and too little of memory.

 • @rss2tg_bot operates a database of 80GB, with the biggest table of 32GB, while having 26GB of memory free for caches.